 Their main purpose is to store water during off-peak periods, using it to generate energy during peak consumption periods.
 The largest in Europe is La Muela II, built by Iberdrola on the River Júcar, in the municipality of Cortes de Pallás, Valencia.
-The company is also currently undertaking an ambitious project on the River Támega in northern Portugal.
+The company has also inaugurated the ambitious project on the River Támega in northern Portugal.

 Hydroelectric pumping technology is the most efficient system that allows to store energy in a large-scale today.
 It is more cost-effective and provides the electrical system with stability, safety and sustainability, whilst generating large amounts of energy with fast response times without resulting in any type of emission into the atmosphere.

-The company is leader in energy storage with a capacity of 4,500 MW installed using pump technology, the most efficient energy storage method currently available, as it does not release any polluting emissions into the atmosphere and performs much better than the best batteries on the market.
-By 2022, Iberdrola expects to reach a total of 90 gigawatts per hour (GWh) of storage capacity, which implies an increase of almost 30 % with regard to 2018: 20 GWh more, equivalent to 400,000 electric battery cars or 1.4 million of residential-use batteries.
+The company is leader in energy storage with a capacity of 4 GW installed using pump technology, the most efficient energy storage method currently available, as it does not release any polluting emissions into the atmosphere and performs much better than the best batteries on the market.

 reservoir or river

 This kind of electric plant relies on two reservoirs at different altitudes that allow water to be stored when demand is low and then used to generate energy during peak consumption times in order to meet overall electricity demand.